ebeneliason/easy-pattern/tests/README.md

 2. Double-click the resulting `test.pdx` binary inside the `tests` folder to run it in the Playdate Simulator.

 3. Open the console (`⌘⇧D`) to view test results.
-A sucess or failure message will also appear on the Playdate screen.
+A success or failure message will also appear on the Playdate screen.

 4. Optionally upload and run the binary to connected Playdate hardware (`⌘U`).